wakatime/legacy-python-cli/README.rst

 Fully automatic time tracking for programmers.

 This is the common interface for the WakaTime api.
-You shouldn't need to directly use this package unless you are creating a new plugin or your text editor's plugin asks you to install the wakatime-cli interface.
+You shouldn't need to directly use this package unless you are creating a new plugin or your text editor's plugin asks you to install the wakatime cli interface.

 Go to http://wakatime.com to install the plugin for your text editor.